 Funding is for the purchase of land and the development of a greyhound racing venue incorporating one-turn, two-turn and straight racing tracks; lighting; visual and acoustic barriers; racing and trial kennels; a function building with viewing facilities; car parking; racing integrity facilities; broadcasting tower; maintenance amenities; landscaping; community recreation zones and sport facilities.

-Gold Coast Turf Club Tracks and Lights – $33 million (of $63.4 million total project value)
+Townsville Turf Club (Cluden Park) Stabling Facility - $7.8 million (of $10 million total project value)

 Completed projects